refactor-ring/monero-site/resources/developer-guides/wallet-rpc.md

 Outputs:

-* *transfer* - JSON object containing payment information:
+* *transfer* - Transfer; JSON object containing payment information:
   * *address* - string; Address that transferred the funds.
 Base58 representation of the public keys.
   * *amount* - unsigned int; Amount of this transfer.
-  * *amounts* - list; Individual amounts if multiple where received.
+  * *amounts* - array of unsigned int; Individual amounts if multiple where received.
   * *confirmations* - unsigned int; Number of block mined since the block containing this transaction (or block height at which the transaction should be added to a block if not yet confirmed).
   * *destinations* - array of JSON objects containing transfer destinations: (only for outgoing transactions)
-    * *amount* - unsigned int; Amount transferred to this destination.
+    * *address* - string; The public address of the recipient.
-    * *address* - string; Address for this destination.
-Base58 representation of the public keys.
+    * *amount* - unsigned int; Amount to send to each destination, in @atomic-units.
   * *double_spend_seen* - boolean; True if the key image(s) for the transfer have been seen before.
   * *fee* - unsigned int; Transaction fee for this transfer.
   * *height* - unsigned int; Height of the first block that confirmed this transfer.
   * *locked* - boolean;
   * *note* - string; Note about this transfer.
   * *payment_id* - string; Payment ID for this transfer.
-  * *subaddr_index* - JSON object containing the major & minor subaddress index:
+  * *subaddr_index* - SubAddressIndex; JSON object containing the major & minor subaddress index:
     * *major* - unsigned int; Account index for the subaddress.
     * *minor* - unsigned int; Index of the subaddress under the account.
   * *suggested_confirmations_threshold* - unsigned int; Number of confirmations needed for the amount received to be lower than the accumulated block reward (or close to that).